IPNEWPAY/doc-acq/docs/pct/devices/tagging devices.md

 You can manage all tags on your namespace in a single place:

 1. **Navigate to the Settings Page:**
-Go to the "Settings" page in your ShellHub account.
+Go to the "Settings" page in your Newpay Docs account.

 2. **Navigate to the Tags tab:**
-   Click the "Tags" tab in the ShellHub settings.
+   Click the "Tags" tab in the Newpay Docs settings.
-   You can also go directly from [here](https://cloud.shellhub.io/settings/tags).
+   You can also go directly from [here](https://cloud.Newpay Docs.io/settings/tags).

 ![](/img/tags-settings.png)